MicrocontrollersDev/MigratingToLatest/README.md

         - If a link does not redirect you to the latest version but rather the main page, on the right side of the page, you should find a tag icon with the latest version.

 - CurseForge:
     - Click on the `Files` tab.
 Look for the versions of the mod with the Minecraft version you desire and is for the Fabric mod loader, and download the latest one.
-You can also press the `View All` button, then sort the game version by mod loader or Minecraft version to make finding the correct jar easier.
+You can also press the `View All` button, then sort by mod loader or Minecraft version to make finding the correct jar easier.

 ### Installing Mods on Fabric